 #3 Boston – This city is so compact you can almost walk around the city easier than driving.
-Taxi’s here are bad.
+Taxis here are bad.

-#4 Washington D.C. – The METRO is the easiest way around and taxi’s are also cheap.
+#4 Washington D.C. – The METRO is the easiest way around and taxis are also cheap.

 #5 Chicago – If you’re heading downtown the “L” is the fastest and cheapest way.
 Once downtown Uber is best.

 Be careful using public ATM machines in foreign countries – If you are traveling to foreign countries you should be extra careful when using a public ATM to access cash.
 Many bad guys are placing skimmers over the ATM card slot which allows the thieves to steal your card info and empty out your account.
-The safest place to access cash is at bank ATM’s where the security is the safest.
-I use ATM’s a lot when I travel internationally, however, I always try to use the bank ATM’s instead of the ones unattended on the street.
+The safest place to access cash is at a bank ATM where security is the safest.
+I use ATMs a lot when I travel internationally, however, I always try to use bank ATMs instead of the ones unattended on the street.